drduh/macOS-Security-and-Privacy-Guide/README.md

 [FileVault](https://en.wikipedia.org/wiki/FileVault) provides full disk (technically, full _volume_) encryption on macOS.

-FileVault encryption will protect data at rest and prevent someone with physical access from stealing data or tampering with your Mac.
+FileVault encryption protects data at rest and hardens (but [not always prevents](http://blog.frizk.net/2016/12/filevault-password-retrieval.html)) someone with physical access from stealing data or tampering with your Mac.

 With much of the cryptographic operations happening [efficiently in hardware](https://software.intel.com/en-us/articles/intel-advanced-encryption-standard-aes-instructions-set/), the performance penalty for FileVault is not noticeable.